Davide-sd/sympy-plot-backends/README.md

 # Sympy Plotting Backends

-This module contains a few backends that can be used with [SymPy](github.com/sympy/sympy) as an alternative to the default Matplotlib backend.
+This module contains a few backends that can be used with [SymPy](github.com/sympy/sympy) (version >= 1.9) as an alternative to the default Matplotlib backend.
 A backend represents the plotting library being used: it provides the necessary functionalities for quickly and easily plot the most common types of symbolic expressions (line plots, surface plots, parametric plots).

 The following plotting libraries are supported: [Plotly](https://plotly.com/), [Bokeh](https://github.com/bokeh/bokeh), [Mayavi](https://github.com/enthought/mayavi), [K3D-Jupyter](https://github.com/K3D-tools/K3D-jupyter)